We hope your visit to the island is as enjoyable as possible!

 Please do not anchor in Seguin Cove!

 There are (6) first come first serve moorings available.
-Be aware that you use the moorings AT YOUR OWN RISK!
+Be aware that use of the moorings is AT YOUR OWN RISK!
+We do ask for donations to use the moorings as their is a cost to maintain them.
+Please visit the Donate page for our options for payment.
+Donate

 Seguin Island has no dock, you will have to bring a dinghy.
 The keepers will not come down to the cove to pick you up or to take you back to your boat.
 The beach is exposed from low to 3/4 high tide.
 Please remember that smoothed rocks at any tide are unstable and slippery